Karesis/GmetaZero/README.md

 ## Acknowledgments

 - Thanks to AlphaZero for inspiration in the neural network architecture
-- Thanks to [Any other acknowledgments you want to add]
+- Thanks to my father(he just give me everything I need)